ShishupalRajpurohit/Cluster-Analyzer/README.md

 The dataset is a treasure trove of information encompassing crucial economic and development metrics for countries worldwide.
 Variables include birth rate, business tax, CO2 emissions, days to start a business, ease of doing business, energy usage, GDP, health expenditure as a percentage of GDP, health expenditure per capita, hours to do tax, infant mortality, internet usage, lending rate, life expectancy (female), and more.
 This diverse set of variables offers a comprehensive view of the economic and developmental landscape.

 ## Acceptance Criterion:
+Work on different clustering models, do a comparative analysis and need to deploy the clustering application on streamlit, flask etc.

 ## Clustering Models Exploration: